oroinc/orocommerce/src/OroB2B/Bundle/ProductBundle/Resources/doc/product-visibility.md

 | **source**                              |         X         |                                              ::STATIC                                             |                      ::CATEGORY                      |                          ::STATIC                         |                          ::STATIC                         |
 | **category (FK)**                       |         X         |                                                null                                               |               Get category from product              |                            null                           |                            null                           |

+###Cache builder
+The above listed steps, with the resolved entities for manipulation with the source entities.
+But what if, for example you changed the product category or even to remove, and it will affect all the caches on products that have this category?
+For this, for all levels exist cache builders.
+To implement Cache Builder was used composite pattern.
+There is cache builder classes for each listed levels: `ProductResolvedCacheBuilder`, `AccountGroupProductResolvedCacheBuilder`, `AccountGroupProductResolvedCacheBuilder` each of which implement `CacheBuilderInterface`.
+These classes are leaves.
+Composite is `CacheBuilder` class, which aggregates all of the above leaves.